EvanKrall/evankrall-pages/content/posts/transmission-lines.md

  - The ground conductors between transmitter and receiver

 {{<
     figure caption="Simplified schematic diagram for a digital transmitter and receiver, showing the current flow for a rising edge.
-In this model, I'm assuming that the V<sub>CC</sub> connection between transmitter and receiver has higher inductance than the ground connection.
-Additionally, I'm assuming that the power supply has higher inductance than the decoupling capacitor for the transmitter." src="/img/transmission-lines/signal_flow.png"
+In this model, I'm assuming that the V<sub>CC</sub> connection between transmitter and receiver has higher inductance than the ground connection, which would be the case if V<sub>CC</sub> is handled by traces and ground is handled by a copper pour.
+Additionally, I'm assuming that the battery has higher inductance than the decoupling capacitor for the transmitter." src="/img/transmission-lines/signal_flow.png"
     >}}

 You may be familiar with the maxim that current follows the path of least resistance.
-(In reality, it follows all parallel paths, with current inversely proportional to resistance.)
+(In reality, it follows _all_ parallel paths, with current inversely proportional to resistance.)
 To be more accurate, we have to say that current follows the path(s) of least [impedance](https://en.wikipedia.org/wiki/Electrical_impedance), which generalizes the concept of resistance to describe how current flows in circuits with capacitance and inductance.
 Any wire or PCB trace has nonzero inductance, which affects impedance more and more as frequency increases, causing inductance to have much stronger effects than resistance at high frequencies.